Chuan Leekpai: Corruption

-Chuan stepped down as the Leader of Democrat Party in 2003.
+Chuan stepped down as the leader of the Democrat Party in 2003.

+Post-premiership

+Chuan remains an active politician, continuing to serve as a Democrat party-list MP since he stepped down as prime minister.
+After the Democrat Party joined the Palang Pracharath-led coalition government in 2019, Chuan became speaker of the House of Representatives.

+He was elected to his 18th term as MP in the 2026 general election.
+To date, he has never failed to be elected in any parliamentary election that he contested.

 Personal life

 Chuan Leekpai has one son, Surabot Leekpai, with Pakdiporn Sujaritkul, his common-law wife.
 His mother tongue is Southern Thai, but his proficiency in Central Thai is native level.
 He is able to speak English well.

 Although Mr Chuan is known for his honesty and humble lifestyle, the same cannot be said about his son, who is known to be rather extravagant.
 Recently, in 2023, his eldest son came under investigation for crypto fraud of over 15 million THB.

+Chuan enjoys sketching and painting.
+His drawings have been exhibited by the Ministry of Culture.